yodrew/darkroomretreat/manuscript/subset.md

 - bucket with lid, 10-25L
 - 1-2L soda bottle with cap, filled with water
 - loosen cap slightly
-- squeeze bottle over bucket, with or without lid.
-Use one hand or put it between your knees for hands-free use
+- squeeze bottle over bucket, lidded or not.
+Use one hand or put bottle between your knees for hands-free use
 - wash hands or food
-- slide lid halfway off bucket and tip it inward drain water into bucket
+- pour water on lide into bucket
-- putting food waste in bucket helps keep down smell
+- putting fruit peels in bucket helps keep down smell

 ### upgrade {#upgrade}